xczhou-astro/CSST_photo_z_dl/README.md

 `imgnames`: `list`: a list of filenames for images in fits
 Notes:
 1. `images` overrides `imgnames`
-2. Images will be regularized if imgnames are provided, thus cost more time.
+2. Images will be regularized to shape `(32, 32, 7)` if imgnames are provided, thus cost more time.

 ```Python
 dataloader.load_specz(specz=None, specz_key=None)